makrai/notes/mohammad18-valence-arousal-dominance-20k-acl.md

   * use a comparative annotation technique called Best-Worst Scaling (BWS) (Louviere, 1991; Cohen, 2003; Louviere+ 2015)
   * The scores are fine-grained real-valued numbers in the interval 0 to 1
-  * the NRC Valence, Arousal, and Dominance (VAD) Lexicon.
-2
+  * the NRC Valence, Arousal, and Dominance (VAD) Lexicon
 * Correlations (r) between repeated annotations, e.g.  split-half reliability
   * r = 0.95 for valence, r = 0.90 for arousal, and r = 0.91 for dominance
   * well above the SHR scores obtained by Warriner+ (2013)